lowellk/wheresthefoodat/README.md

 ### Developement

+Install libraries via 'pip install -r requirements.txt'.
+You probably want to use virtualenv for this app (Google it if you don't know how).

 Run the app via 'foreman start -f Procfile.dev'.

 Make sure your app works by going to a web browser and visit http://localhost:5000.